jpulakka/nordpool_diff/README.md

 `filter_length: 5`, `filter_type: triangle` creates FIR `[-1, 4/10, 3/10, 2/10, 1/10]`.

 And so on.
-That is, with rectangle, the right side of the filter is "flat".
+With rectangle, the right side of the filter is "flat".
 With triangle, the right side is weighting soon upcoming hours more than the farther away "tail" hours.
 First entry is always -1 and the filter is normalized so that its sum is zero.
 This way the characteristic output magnitude is independent of the settings.

-Exact settings are probably not very critical for most applications.
-You can choose by setting up `nordpool_diff` entities, each with different parameters, plotting them in Lovelace, and picking what you like best.
+You can set up several `nordpool_diff` entities, each with different parameters, plot them in Lovelace, and pick what you like best.
 Here is an example:

 ![Diff example](diff_example.png)

+## Attributes

+Apart from the principal value, the sensor provides an attribute `"next_hour"`, which can be useful when we're close to hour boundary and making decisions about turning something on; if it's xx:59 and the principal value is above some threshold but the next hour value is below the threshold, and we would like to avoid short "on" cycles, then we maybe shouldn't turn the thing on at xx:59 if we would turn it off only after 1 minute.
+This can be avoided by taking the next hour value into account.

 [^1]: Fancy way of saying that the price for the current hour is subtracted from the average price for the next few hours.